Web resources graphs

 Throughput of the servers, in bytes.

-Tip: Compare to the Transactions graphs to see how the throughput affects transaction performance.
+Tip: Compare with the Transaction graphs to see how throughput affects transaction performance.

 The Hits Per Second graph shows the number of HTTP requests made by Vusers to the web server (y-axis) during each second of the load test run (x-axis).
-This metric helps you to evaluate the amount of load Vusers generate, in terms of the number of hits, and shows the workload level on the server.
+This metric helps you evaluate the amount of load that Vusers generate in terms of the number of hits, and shows the workload level on the server.

 Axis Details